-The approach taken by Enphase forms a sweet spot for ethical investors.
-The firm’s aim of providing clean, affordable, and reliable energy is backed up by its approach to providing good jobs.
-The Enphase Learning Academy offers training programmes to existing employees.
-Upskilling of staff is a main priority with the firm offering talks on niche technical topics, webinars on wellness and work-life balance, and management development modules.
+|Employee training: The Enphase Learning Academy offers training programmes to existing employees.
+Upskilling staff is a main priority, with the firm offering talks on niche technical topics, wellness and work-life balance webinars, and management development modules.

-It also does well on good governance principles.
-In 2021, the firm appointed a Director with a sole focus of stakeholder engagement, diversity and inclusion in the workforce.
-The targets it sets itself in terms of sustainability take the form of a 10-year roadmap, which is adjusted on an annual basis.
-Despite the targets being stringent, the firm has a track record of meeting them.
+|Track record: The targets WY sets in terms of sustainability take the form of a 10-year roadmap, which is adjusted annually.
+Despite stringent targets, the firm has a track record of meeting them.
 Its 2021 ESG report confirms it exceeded the original greenhouse gas reduction target by reducing its emissions by 57% compared to levels in the year 2000.

 Clean Harbors (CLH)

-Founded in 1980, Clean Harbors has a market cap of $5.9bn and is one of the highest profile firms in its sector.
-Its client base is largely made up of Fortune 500 companies and its track record dates back to its role leading the clean-up effort after events such as the Deepwater Horizon explosion and the Gulf of Mexico Oil Spill of 2010.
+This company is not only dedicated to social responsibility within its core operations but is also the organisation frequently called in to clean up other organisation’s messes.
+Emergency spill response and end-to-end hazardous waste management are two services it offers.
+Founded in 1980, Clean Harbors has a market cap of more than $8 billion and is one of the highest-profile firms in its sector.
+Its client base is primarily made up of Fortune 500 companies, and its track record dates back to its role in leading the clean-up effort after events such as the Deepwater Horizon explosion and the Gulf of Mexico Oil Spill of 2010.

 |Scalability: The opportunity for Clean Harbors investors is all about scalability.
 The services the firm offers are increasingly in demand as the world’s big corporations turn green.

 Brookfield Renewable Partners (BEP)

 Brookfield is a US-based renewable energy company with a global presence.
-Its focus, as the name implies, is on clean, green, renewable energy sources and each year it is responsible for 11 million metric tonnes of emissions being avoided.
+Its focus, as the name implies, is on clean, green, renewable energy sources, and each year, it is responsible for 11 million metric tonnes of emissions being avoided.
+Brookfield has diversified its energy sources with hydroelectric dams (making up around 75% of its generating capacity), wind power (20% of capacity), and solar power (the remaining 5%).

-Unlike many other clean energy firms, Brookfield has diversified its energy sources with hydroelectric dams (making up around 75% of its generating capacity) wind power (20% of capacity) and solar power (the remaining 5%).
-That means Brookfield is in position to not only generate clean energy but to solve the challenge facing renewables by doing so on a 24/7 basis.
+|Diversified: Unlike many other clean energy firms, Brookfield has diversified its energy sources, reducing its potential risk.
+In addition, it is in a position not only to generate clean energy but also to solve the challenge facing renewables by doing so on a 24/7 basis.

 |CSR commitment: Brookfield’s commitment to corporate social responsibility goes beyond its core business activities as well.
-It has a strong focus on employee wellbeing, health & safety, community engagement, philanthropy, transparency, and ethical governance.
+It has a strong focus on employee well-being, health & safety, community engagement, philanthropy, transparency, and ethical governance.

 Bloom Energy (BE)

 The company develops, produces, and installs Bloom Energy Servers.
 These are power generators that use fuels from biological sources such as methane – a gas produced as a by-product of various types of waste – but recycled by Bloom into a usable energy source.
-Bloom servers let organisations customise energy solutions, allowing them to reduce their carbon footprint and meet sustainability goals.
-Bloom provides energy solutions to over 500 sites across the globe.
-As well as reducing carbon emissions, its technology facilitates reduced water consumption and results in lower levels of air pollution.
+Bloom servers let organisations customise energy solutions to reduce their carbon footprint and meet sustainability goals.

+|Green benefits: As well as reducing carbon emissions, its technology facilitates reduced water consumption and results in lower levels of air pollution.

-|A long-term hold: Buyers of Bloom Energy would do well to apply some patience to their strategy in order to optimise trade entry points.
-Appropriate risk-management techniques also need to be considered.
-It’s a high-risk-return proposition but offers investors the chance to make a significant financial return at the same time as investing in a green stock with an ethical edge.
+|A long-term hold: Buyers of Bloom Energy would do well to apply some patience to their strategy to optimise trade entry points.
+It’s a high-risk-return proposition, but the stock offers investors the chance to make a significant financial return while investing in a green stock with an ethical edge.

 Best Brokers to buy Ethical Stocks:

-eToro: 68% of retail CFD accounts lose moneyTake a look
+eToro: 76% of retail CFD accounts lose moneyTake a look